 Self Publishing Ireland

-For my self publishing clients in Ireland, I have prepared this simple schematic explaining the different components of the self-publishing process.
-It is often easier to understand the different parts when you break them down and present them in diagram format.
+For my self-publishing clients in Ireland, I have prepared this simple schematic explaining the different components of the self-publishing process.
+It is often easier to understand the different parts when you break them down and present them in a diagram format.

 Print on Demand (POD)

-Orla Kelly publishing works with a number of printers to ensure clients get a competitive rate for all books printed.
+Orla Kelly publishing works with reputable f printers to ensure clients get a competitive rate for all books printed.

-The client can chose from a wide range of book sizes, fonts and formats.
+The client can choose from a wide range of book sizes, fonts and formats.
 Each book is tailored to the unique individual preferences of the client so there is no standard book.

 Topic: Self Publishing Ireland